 ⅓ cup extra virgin olive oil

 for the za’atar flatbread:

 2 spelt flatbreads

 1. Preheat your oven to 425°F.

 2. Combine all of the salad ingredients in a large bowl.

-3. To make the dressing, whisk together the garlic clove, lemon juice, and olive oil, and season to taste with salt, pepper, and sumac.
+3. To make the dressing, whisk together the garlic, lemon juice, and olive oil, then season to taste with salt, pepper, and sumac.
 Set aside.

-4. Brush one side of each the flatbread with olive oil and season with the za’atar and flaky salt.
+4. Brush 1 side of each of the flatbreads with olive oil and season with the za’atar and flaky salt.
 Place on a baking sheet and bake for 5 minutes, or until browned and crispy like a cracker.
-Use your hands to roughly break them into bite-sized pieces.
+Use your hands to roughly break them into bite-size pieces.

 5. Toss the salad with the dressing; season to taste with more salt, pepper, and sumac as needed; and top with crushed flatbread.